alQlagin/code-factory/README.md

 * Update - find one item by condition and update fields
 * Remove - remove item by condition

-To run action get in from controller actions and call method run
+To execute action, you can get it from controller actions and call method `run()`

 ```javascript
 controller.actions.list.run({my_field: 'my_field_value'})